-For fiscal year 2023, the State approved the appropriation of the Authority's Chairman's Certificate amount.
-The Authority anticipates receipt of the \$10 million cumulative subsidy amount from the State and the City and receipt of the State Advance amount that will be sufficient to enable the Authority to meet all of its fiscal year 2023 financial obligations.
+For fiscal year 2024, the State approved the appropriation of the Authority's Chairman's Certificate amount.
+The Authority anticipates receipt of the \$10 million cumulative subsidy amount from the State and the City and receipt of the State Advance amount that will be sufficient to enable the Authority to meet all of its fiscal year 2024 financial obligations.

-As a result of COVID-19 and to comply with the amended surety bond guaranty agreement with Ambac as outlined in Note 3 of the Bonds Payable section on pages 33 and 34, the Authority determined the required amount of Authority Reserved Funds for November 1, 2022 to be \$5,020,550.
-This calculation will fluctuate based on the status of hotel tax recovery, which will be re-assessed in November of 2023.
+To comply with the amended surety bond guaranty agreement with Ambac as outlined in Note 3 of the Bonds Payable section on pages 33 and 34, the Authority determined the required amount of Authority Reserved Funds for November 1, 2023 to be \$0.
+This calculation will fluctuate based on the status of hotel tax recovery, which will be re-assessed in November of 2024.